LukeTHardy/dark-skies/README.md

 ## Video Walkthrough

 ## Testing Instructions
-1. Start a JSON server for the database following the [instructions found here](https://github.com/LukeTHardy/dark-skies-api)
+1. Start a JSON server for the database, with the [instructions found here](https://github.com/LukeTHardy/dark-skies-api).
 2. Clone this repo in your workspace:

    ```